milnegeneseo/digital-scholarly-editing/scholEditing_intro/tell-a-story.md

 Follow the link and click through the timeline.

-## Getting started on your own revision story
+## Telling your own revision story

-In the final three weeks of the semester (weeks 13-15), you’ll select some manuscript images to tell your own story about a revision or revisions to *Walden* that strike you as interesting or significant.
+Select some manuscript images to tell your own story about a revision or revisions to *Walden* that strike you as interesting or significant.

 ***Your timeline needn’t be as complex and detailed as the example you’ve just examined.*** The example is designed to give you some idea of what it’s *possible* to do with TimelineJS as a tool for telling a story about textual fluidity.
 Your own project will be far simpler.

 Remember that you’ll have three full weeks to work on this project.

-To complete the present module, you should create and share with me a new timeline that incorporates at least two different manuscript images.
-You can put placeholder text where you’ll later put your narrative text.
-Use any two images you like.
-The point of this exercise is simply to begin getting a feel for how to work with the *Walden* manuscript images in TimelineJS.